Course Name: Swansea Country Club

 History: Built on a former hunting and fishing preserve, Swansea Country Club was built on the RI-MA border by the prolific Geoffrey Cornish in 1963.
 In 2001, a par 3 course opened next door.
-Like Ledgemont, Swansea is a member of the RIGA due to its proximity to Providence.
+Like Ledgemont, Swansea is a member of the Rhode Island Golf Association due to its proximity to Providence.

 Conditions: 7/10, The bunkers are in good shape, as are most of the teeboxes and fairways.
 There are definitely some rough spots on the course, but you probably shouldn’t be in those places anyway.
 It’s tough to evaluate the greens due to Cornish’s severe back-to-front on every hole – uphill putts are extremely slow while downhill putts are almost impossible to stop.